ApiRTC/reactNativeApiRTC/README.md

 ## Demo Usage

-Start application on your mobile, and connect to a room Then you can open [apiRTC Conference demo](https://apirtc.github.io/ApiRTC-examples/conferencing/index.html) in the browser of your computer, on connect to the same room.
+Start application on your mobile, and connect to a room.
+Then you can open [apiRTC Conference demo](https://apirtc.github.io/ApiRTC-examples/conferencing/index.html) in the browser of your computer, and connect to the same room.

 ## FAQ